HIPAA Compliance Checklist: Everything You Need to Know In 2023!

 Failure to implement adequate security controls and access controls

-Failure to perform risk analysis
+Failure to perform a risk analysis

 Failure to encrypt PHI